Find out more about accessibility at the museum

-- The accessible ramp on the Claremont road side of the building (which has 2 accessible routes, one from Claremont Road and one at the front corner of the museum.
+- The accessible ramp on the Claremont road side of the building, which has two accessible routes: one from Claremont Road and one at the front corner of the museum.
 These routes provide level access to the front entrance with power assisted doors.
 Here you will also find the Reception Desk and shop area.

 - There is also an external platform lift on the other side of the entrance (nearest to the Central Motorway).
 This also provides level access through power assisted doors to the entrance of the museum.

 - The third route is the stepped route up the stairs to the central door which is not power assisted.

 The Reception Desk for the museum can be found at the main (front) entrance.